cedmayer/cedmayer.github.io/documentation/docu-usr/views.md

 ###Short Introducing of the graphical user interface (GUI)

-The most frequently used functions are displayed as icons on a toolbar, allowing quick and easy access to the measurement information.
+The most frequently used functions are displayed as icons on a feature toolbar, allowing quick and easy access to the measurement information.
 The forms-based graphical interaction helps you defining your measurement quickly and easily.
 Each form tab is labeled with its content, preventing you from getting lost in the defining process.